-4.5 Regulatory Controls
+4.6 Regulatory Controls

-- 4.5.1 The Officer's Report recommended several conditions to be included in any planning permission that may be granted.
+- 4.6.1 The Officer's Report recommended several conditions to be included in any planning permission that may be granted.
 Those provided specifically in relation to dust are summarised below: - Condition 46 requires the submission and approval of a Dust Management Plan.
-The plan should be based on the submitted Dust Impact Assessment and set out and require compliance with good practice mitigation measures; the plan should be reviewed every 6 months and updated accordingly in light of good practice and developing evidence; the plan should include dust monitoring;
+The plan should be based on the submitted Dust Impact Assessment and set out and require compliance with good practice mitigation measures; the plan should be reviewed every 6 months and updated accordingly in light of good practice and developing evidence; the plan should include dust monitoring; - Condition 47 sets out several measures that shall be undertaken to suppress dust emissions on the site.
+These include provision of a water bowser, use of a road sweeper, minimisation of drop heights and establishment of a site maximum speed limit. - 4.6.2 In addition, several other recommended conditions are of relevance to dust and air quality matters, including: - Condition 19 requires submission and approval of an HGV Management Plan; this should include measures to ensure that vehicles leaving the site do not deposit mud on the highway; details of HGV routing and requirement that HGV accessing the site only travel left out and right in;

-- Condition 47 sets out several measures that shall be undertaken to suppress dust emissions on the site.
-These include provision of a water bowser, use of a road sweeper, minimisation of drop heights and establishment of a site maximum speed limit. - 4.5.2 In addition, several other recommended conditions are of relevance to dust and air quality matters, including: - Condition 19 requires submission and approval of an HGV Management Plan; this should include measures to ensure that vehicles leaving the site do not deposit mud on the highway; details of HGV routing and requirement that HGV accessing the site only travel left out and right in; - Condition 20 requires provision of full details of the proposed wheel wash to the LPA and implementation and operation in accordance with the approved details; - Condition 21 requires all HGVs entering the public highway from the site to be cleaned in the wheel wash; - Condition 22 requires all loaded vehicles leaving the site to be sheeted - Condition 23 requires all HGVs leaving the site to turn left along Wolverley Road to Wolverhampton Road; - Condition 45 requires internal roads to be maintained such that surfaces are free of potholes and other defects; - Condition 50 requires heights of stockpiles of sand and gravel and inert restoration materials to not exceed 5m; - Condition 71 requires that there shall be no crushing, screening, sorting or processing of any waste material on the site. - 4.5.3 In addition, the acceptance and handling of waste material for restoration would be controlled under an Environmental Permit to be issued by the Environment Agency under the requirements of the Environmental Permitting (England and Wales) Regulations 2016. - 4.5.4 The Permit would require the management and operation of the permitted operations and directly associated activities using Best Available Techniques (BAT) to prevent, or where that is not practicable, reduce emissions.
-The Permit would include several conditions and would be expected to include standard boundary conditions in relation to dust and other aerial emissions. - 4.5.5 Activities not controlled under the Permit, and hence solely controlled under the planning permission with regards to dust, would be the wider quarrying activities comprising soil stripping, overburden removal, extraction and material handling and processing and internal haulage not directly associated with material handling of waste materials.
+- Condition 20 requires provision of full details of the proposed wheel wash to the LPA and implementation and operation in accordance with the approved details; - Condition 21 requires all HGVs entering the public highway from the site to be cleaned in the wheel wash: - Condition 22 requires all loaded vehicles leaving the site to be sheeted; - Condition 23 requires all HGVs leaving the site to turn left along Wolverley Road to Wolverhampton Road; - Condition 45 requires internal roads to be maintained such that surfaces are free of potholes and other defects; - Condition 50 requires heights of stockpiles of sand and gravel and inert restoration materials to not exceed 5m; - Condition 71 requires that there shall be no crushing, screening, sorting or processing of any waste material on the site. - 4.6.3 In addition, the acceptance and handling of waste material for restoration would be controlled under an Environmental Permit to be issued by the Environment Agency under the requirements of the Environmental Permitting (England and Wales) Regulations 2016 (as amended). - 4.6.4 The Permit would require the management and operation of the permitted operations and directly associated activities using Best Available Techniques (BAT) to prevent, or where that is not practicable, reduce emissions.
+The Permit would include several conditions and would be expected to include standard boundary conditions in relation to dust and other aerial emissions. - 4.6.5 Activities not controlled under the Permit, and hence solely controlled under the planning permission with regards to dust, would be the wider quarrying activities comprising soil stripping, overburden removal, extraction and material handling and processing and internal haulage not directly associated with material handling of waste materials. - 4.6.6 These controls would remain applicable to both the original proposed scheme and the amended scheme.